Gold has become the ugly duckling during this bull market for stocks and bonds. However, that is not going to last.

 The biggest buyers of gold in the world, the Indians, have seen their purchasing power drop by half, thanks to the collapse of the rupee against the US dollar.
 The government increased taxes on gold in order to staunch precious capital outflows.

-You can also blame the China slowdown for declining interest in the yellow metal, which is now in its fourth year of falling economic growth.
+You could also blame the China slowdown for declining interest in the yellow metal which is now in its fifth year of falling economic growth.

-The brief bid gold caught this year over war fears in Syria, the Ukraine and then Iraq was worth an impressive $160 rise.
+The brief bid gold caught in 2015 over war fears in Syria, Ukraine, and then Iraq was worth an impressive $160 rise.

 This is a function of what I call “peak gold.”
 They’re not making it anymore.
 Miners are increasingly being driven to higher risk, more expensive parts of the world to find the stuff.

 Barrack Gold (ABX) didn’t try to mine gold at 15,000 feet in the Andes, where freezing water is a major problem, because they like the fresh air.

-What this means is that when the spot price of gold falls below the cost of production, miners will simply shout down their most marginal facilities, drying up supply.
+What this means is that when the spot price of gold fell below the cost of production, miners will simply shout down their most marginal facilities, drying up supply.
 That has recently been happening on a large scale.

-So when the chart below popped up in my in-box showing the gold backing of the US monetary base, I felt obligated to pass it on to you to illustrate one of the intellectual arguments these people are using.
+So when the chart below popped up in my inbox showing the gold backing of the US monetary base, I felt obligated to pass it on to you to illustrate one of the intellectual arguments these people are using.

-The seven year spike up in prices we saw in the seventies, which found me in a very long line in Johannesburg, South Africa to unload my own krugerands in 1979, was triggered by a number of one off events that will never be repeated.
+The seven-year spike up in prices we saw in the seventies, which found me in a very long line in Johannesburg, South Africa to unload my own krugerands in 1979, was triggered by a number of one-off events that will never be repeated.

-Some 40 years of demand was unleashed when Richard Nixon took the US off the gold standard and decriminalized private ownership in 1972.
+Some 40 years of unrequited demand was unleashed when Richard Nixon took the US off the gold standard and decriminalized private ownership in 1972.
 Inflation then peaked around 20%.
 Newly enriched sellers of oil had a strong historical affinity with gold.

 South Africa, the world’s largest gold producer, was then a boycotted international pariah and teetering on the edge of disaster.
-We are nowhere near the same geopolitical neighborhood today, and hence my more subdued forecast.
+We are nowhere near the same geopolitical neighborhood today, and hence, my more subdued forecast.